UPDATE: There is my new post with some updated information about testing Rails application with minitest here.

 end

-Don't forget to run bundler against your new Gemfile content:
+Don't forget to run bundler against your new Gemfile content:$ bundle install

 $ rails generate mini_test:install